Walhalla, South Carolina

 Walhalla is a city in the foothills of the Blue Ridge Mountains in Oconee County, South Carolina, United States.
 Designated in 1868 as the county seat, it lies within the area of the Blue Ridge Escarpment, an area of transition between mountains and piedmont, and contains numerous waterfalls.
 It is located 16 mi from Clemson University in Clemson, South Carolina.

-This European-American city was founded after Indian Removal of the Cherokee in 1838.
+This European-American city was founded in 1850, long after the Indian Removal of the Cherokee in 1838.
 Early residents were predominantly German immigrants who had been refugees from the German revolutions of 1848-1849.
 Some English and Scotch-Irish farmers also settled here.
 During the Reconstruction era, when Oconee County was organized in 1868, the state legislature designated Walhalla as its county seat.

 While its population was 4,072 as of the 2020 census, "Walhalla" is used both colloquially and practically to refer to a larger area than is within city limits, often being expanded to the whole 29691 zip code.
 This larger area has a higher, more spread-out population.